 What Should I Look For in A Neurofeedback Therapist?

 Licensed mental health professionals who have been trained to use neurofeedback equipment and programs can provide neurofeedback services.
-However, just like in many other walks to life, it’s important to find a therapist that specializes in your specific condition or, at the very least, has had success in treating your condition.
+However, just like in many other walks of life, it’s important to find a therapist that specializes in your specific condition or, at the very least, has had success in treating your condition.
 In addition to finding someone that can treat your condition, it is also important to find a therapist that you feel comfortable talking to.
 After all, you are going to be sharing very personal information with this person as well as discussing results and progress.

 Are You Interested in Neurofeedback Treatment?